 Do not bestow a white elephant regift out of spite: Funny, sure.
 But that flicker of sheer horror on the recipient's face will come back to haunt you.

 Follow these regifting tips to come off like a sentimental big lug during the big reveal.

-Keep track of the flow chart of gifting: There's no bigger horror than returning a gift to its original giver.
+Keep track of the flow chart of gifting: There's no bigger horror than returning a gift that was bestowed to you back to its original giver.
 Avoid this by keeping track of each item's past (formally, on a spreadsheet, if you want to be a regifting pro).
-In fact, regifting pros suggest that to play it safe, its best to repurpose in an entirely different social circle than the one from which the original item arrived.
+In fact, regifting pros suggest that to play it safe, its best to repurpose in an entirely different social circle than the one from which the original item was bestowed.
 (For reference, check your family tree and office organizational chart.)
 That way, the original gift-giver won't find out that those potholders he painstakingly picked out have found a second life elsewhere.

 Make sure all original packaging is intact: Does it pass the shrinkwrap test?
 If the item originally came hermetically sealed from the factory, it should move up the gift chain in the same condition.
 (Review the "barely used" versus "brand spankin' new" entry above.)